The interior-boundary Strichartz estimate for the Schr\"odinger equation on the half line revisited: Linear estimates

-\begin{rem} The Strichartz estimates in Theorem \ref{mainthm2} for the Neumann problem are new to the best of our knowledge.
+In this section, we state the Strichartz estimates for Fokas method formulas representing solutions of the simplified ibvp. \begin{thm}[Dirichlet b.c.]
+Let $s\ge 0$, $h\in H_t^{\frac{2s+1}{4}}(\mathbb{R})$ with $supp\,h \subset [0,T')$ satisfying necessary compatibility conditions, and $(\lambda,r)$ be Schrödinger admissible.
+Then, the Fokas method based formula defines a function $u\in C([0,T'];H_x^s(\mathbb{R}_+))$ that satisfies the Strichartz estimate where the constant of the inequality depends on $s$. \end{thm} \begin{thm}[Neumann b.c.]
+Let $s\ge 0$, $h\in H_t^{\frac{2s-1}{4}}(\mathbb{R})$ with $supp\,h \subset [0,T')$ satisfying necessary compatibility conditions, and $(\lambda,r)$ be Schrödinger admissible.
+Then, the function $u$ defined by the Fokas method based formula satisfies the homogeneous Strichartz estimate for $s\in \mathbb{N}_0$.
+If $s\ge 0$, then $u\in C([0,T'];H_x^s(\mathbb{R}_+))$ and it satisfies the inhomogeneous Strichartz estimate: In both estimates, the constant of the inequality depends on $s$. \end{thm} \begin{rem} The Strichartz estimates in Theorem \ref{mainthm2} for the Neumann problem are new to the best of our knowledge.
 Note that the constant of the inhomogeneous estimate in Theorem \ref{mainthm2} depends on $T'$ while the estimate in Theorem \ref{mainthm} is independent of $T'$.
-However, the dependence of the estimate on $T'$ in Theorem \ref{mainthm2} is nice in the sense that if one studies the corresponding nonlinear problem via contraction it will not cause any issues whatsoever. \end{rem}
+However, it is implied by the proof that the dependence of the estimate on $T'$ in Theorem \ref{mainthm2} is nice in the sense that if one studies the corresponding nonlinear problem via contraction it will not cause any issues whatsoever. \end{rem} \begin{rem} Note that inhomogeneous Strichartz estimates in Theorem \ref{mainthm2} cover both the high and low regularity settings. \end{rem}